strapi/strapi/docs/3.x.x/en/guides/graphql.md

 }
 ```

+The query will use the generated controller's actions as resolvers.
+It means that the `posts` query will execute the `Post.find` action and the `post` query will use the `Post.findOne` action.

 ## Customise the GraphQL schema

 If you want to define a new scalar, input or enum types, this section is for you.
 To do so, you will have to create a `schema.graphql` file.
 This file has to be placed into the config folder of each API `./api/*/config/schema.graphql` or plugin `./plugins/*/config/schema.graphql`.